encse/wildcat/README.md

 For better written descriptions of these tricks, I highly recommend Jon Relf's [TWJC Tutorials](http://www.twjc.co.uk/tutorials).
 There you will find well thought out written descriptions of many more tricks than I have listed here.
 I also recommend buying
 [Charlie Dancey's Encyclopedia of Ball Juggling](https://www.goodreads.com/book/show/969254.Charlie_Dancey_s_Encyclopaedia_of_Ball_Juggling).
 It's fun to read and has great illustrations.

-This list is organized by similar types of tricks.

-The tutorial is also available in [Hungarian](/).

 ## First steps

 Let's see how to become a juggler…